-Once you’ve identified the career paths you’re most passionate about pursuing, it’s important to check in and ask yourself honestly, how hard do you want your job search to be?
+Once you’ve identified the career paths you’re most passionate about pursuing, it’s important to check in and ask yourself honestly, how hard of a job search do you want to take on?

 My personal philosophy that I share with my clients is that I sincerely believe you can achieve just about any career path -- if you’re willing to do what it takes to get there.

 But before you dive into your search, it’s helpful to have a clear understanding of how well your experience to-date positions you to achieve your career goals, and to be honest with yourself about which type of transition you’re willing to take on.

 First, you need to recognize that employers generally look for three areas of expertise for any job: